-Clevinger’s solid start leads Indians to 2-0 win over Reds
+Mercado’s daring, Clevinger’s start leads Indians past Reds

-CLEVELAND (AP) — Mike Clevinger didn’t have his best stuff but did enough to pitch into the sixth inning and lead Cleveland to a 2-0 win over the Cincinnati Reds on Wednesday night as the Indians wait for manager Terry Francona’s return.
+“It probably wasn’t the smartest of plays, but it worked out,” Mercado said.

+Mercado scored from second base on a ball that didn’t leave the infield and Mike Clevinger delivered another strong start by Cleveland’s staff as the Indians blanked the Cincinnati Reds 2-0 on Wednesday night in their fourth game without manager Terry Francona.

 Clevinger (1-1) worked around five walks, including three in the sixth.
-The right-hander’s strong start — he gave up just two hits — continued a pattern for the Indians, who have had great pitching while their offense remains in a team-wide funk.
+The right-hander’s solid outing — he gave up just two hits — continued a pattern for the Indians, who have had great pitching while their offense remains in a team-wide funk.

-The Indians got just four hits after winning with only three Tuesday.
+The Indians got just four hits after winning with only three Tuesday in Cincinnati.
+Cleveland came in hitting just .183 as a team and scoring has been a struggle for weeks.

-César Hernández hit an RBI single off Reds rookie Tejay Antone (0-1) and Óscar Mercado scored with some daring baserunning to give the Indians a 2-0 lead in the fifth.
+César Hernández hit an RBI single off Reds rookie Tejay Antone (0-1) and Mercado scored with some daring on the base paths to give the Indians a 2-0 lead in the fifth.

+Making his first major league start, Antone blanked Cleveland on just two hits, when his third straight walk to open an inning finally bit him.

+Antone walked Jordan Luplow to start the fifth and was lifted with one out by Reds manager David Bell, who didn’t want to push his right-hander any further.
+Reliever Michael Lorenzen came on and walked Mercado before Hernandez delivered a run-scoring single.

 Cleveland played its fourth straight game without Francona, who remains away from the team to rest while dealing with a gastrointestinal problem he’s had for months.
 Team president Chris Antonetti expects Francona to be absent for a least “a few more days,” so it’s likely he’ll skip the team’s upcoming trip to Chicago.